django-cms/django-cms/README.rst

 Getting Help
 ************

+Need help choosing an approach, debugging an issue, or reviewing an implementation idea?
-Please head over to our `Discord Server <https://discord-support-channel.django-cms.org>`_ or Stackoverflow for support.
+Head over to our `Discord Server <https://discord-support-channel.django-cms.org>`_ or Stackoverflow.

 ********************
 Professional support